anne-glerum/paper-Glerum-Geodynamic-controls-clastic-dominated-base-metal-deposits/README.md

 3. make

 ## Postprocessing
-Images of model results were created with ParaView 5.7.0 python scripts and statefiles in the folder /postprocessing_scripts (sedtype_fav_ore_form_8.py files and pvsm state files).
+Images of model results were created with the ParaView 5.7.0 python scripts and statefiles in the folder /postprocessing_scripts (sedtype_fav_ore_form_8.py files and pvsm state files).
 Plots of source and host rock area and endowment over time were created with python 3.9.17 scripts that can also be found in the /postprocessing_scripts folder.